david-obrien/styleguide/_docs/Content/12-word-list.html.md

 “No-deal Brexit” rather than “No deal Brexit”.

+**Britain, British**

+Use UK and United Kingdom in preference to Britain and British (UK business, UK foreign policy, ambassador and high commissioner).
+But British embassy, not UK embassy.

 **Business member**

 Within the network, business members are users who have joined to access support from our GlobalScots.
 They should not be referred to as ‘Non-GlobalScots’.
 They should also not be referred to as 'businesses' - business members register as individuals and may have more than one business associated with their profile.